What is the Baker Act’s Meaning?

 Baker Acted Meaning

-Baker acted meaning refers to when a person is accepted into a Baker Act treatment program for their own safety.
+Baker acted means when a person is accepted into a Baker Act treatment program for their safety.
 The patient is referred to as Baker acted.

 What is the Purpose Baker Act in Florida?